githwxi/ATS-Postiats-contrib/projects/SMALL/JSclock/README.md

 This designates "update_display" to be externally defined.
 This means that the C compiler will generate a stub for it and let the linker resolve it to the correct symbol.
-We can tell emscripten to look for this symbol in a special javascript file we designate as a library.
+We can tell emscripten to look for this symbol in a special JS file we designate as a library.
 To get a good idea of how this works, check out the library.js file in this directory that wraps the HTML5 Canvas API with functions ATS can understand.

 To make a library.js for the simple update display example, add the following to it